Aspartame

-If you've studied MS, you've probably run into aspartame as one that causes similar symptoms as those of multiple sclerosis.
+If you've studied MS, you've probably run into aspartame as one that is known to have similar symptoms as those associated with multiple sclerosis.
 It's an artificial sweetener that was discovered in 1965 by James M. Schlatter.
 It wasn't introduced into the food supply until 1980.
-It's is a non-saccharide sweetener used as a sugar substitute in many foods and beverages.
+It's a non-saccharide sweetener used as a sugar substitute in many foods and beverages.
+Although many manufacturers are choosing to remove it.

 Chemically it is a methyl-ester; a phenylalanine/aspartic acid dipeptide.
-I know that's a mouthful and equally as confusing if you're not a scientist or studying chemistry at the moment.
-And if you really want to know what all of that means, you can do a google search and find out.
+I know that's a mouthful and equally confusing or not a need to know if you're not a scientist or studying chemistry at the moment.
+And if you really want to know what all of that means, you can easily do a google search and find out.

-One thing you probably need to know is that it breaks down into a substance called phenylalanine.
-For this reason, people who have PKU or phenylketonuria.
-This is a rare genetic condition where the body doesn't have enough of the enzyme phenylalanine hydroxylase (PAH).
+One thing you probably do need to know is that it breaks down into a substance called phenylalanine.
+For this reason, people who have PKU or phenylketonuria should not be eating foods that contain it.
+Specifically, PKU is a rare genetic condition where the body doesn't have enough of the enzyme phenylalanine hydroxylase (PAH).

-And used in about 6,000 products including these:
+• And it is used in about 6,000 products including these:

 .......just to name a few.